ucbrise/waldo/README.md

 ## Testing locally

 To run the entire system locally, start server X as `./build/bin/query_server config/serverX.config`.
 Start the client with `./build/bin/bench config/client.config`.
 Alternatively, start the client with `./build/bin/correctness_tests` to run the correctness tests.
+Modify the parameters in the corresponding config files to run with different settings (e.g. number of cores, malicious security).

-The following unit tests can also be run locally after building:
+The following unit tests can also be run locally:
 ```
 ./build/bin/AggTreeUnitTest
 ./build/bin/DCFTableICUnitTest